ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 ---

-## Four formal key events

-In Scrum, a popular [Agile framework](docfiles/Agile-Framework.png) for managing complex projects, there are **four formal key events** that occur within each Sprint (**a time-boxed period** usually 2-4 weeks, during which a specific set of work is completed).

-Here's a breakdown of **four formal Sprint events**:

-1. **[Sprint Planning](#sprint-planning)**: This event kicks off the Sprint.
-The team collaborates to define what can be delivered in the upcoming Sprint and how that work will be achieved.
-This ensures transparency about the team's goals and plans.

-2. **[Daily Scrum](#daily-scrum)**: A short, daily meeting (usually 15 minutes) where team members inspect their progress towards the Sprint Goal and adapt their plan for the next 24 hours.
-This promotes transparency and allows for quick adjustments.

-3. **[Sprint Review](#sprint-review)**: Held at the end of the Sprint, this event involves the team presenting the work completed during the Sprint to stakeholders.
-Feedback is gathered, which helps in inspecting the outcome and adapting future work.

-4. **[Sprint Retrospective](#sprint-retrospective)**: This is the final event of the Sprint, where the team reflects on the past Sprint to identify improvements.
-They discuss what went well, what didn't, and how processes can be adapted to improve future Sprints.

-These events are all contained within the Sprint, which acts as a container event.

----

 ## Scrum Team

 The core unit of **Scrum is a small team** known as the Scrum Team.
 This team includes **one Scrum Master, one Product Owner, and Developers**.
 There are *NO  sub-teams or hierarchies* within a Scrum Team.\
-Scrum Team is a unified group (cohesive unit) of **professionals** dedicated to a **single objective at a time**: the Product Goal.
+Scrum Team is a unified group (cohesive unit) of **professionals** focused on **one objective at a time**, the Product Goal.

-Scrum Teams are **cross-functional**, with members possessing all the skills needed to create value each Sprint.\
+Scrum Teams are **cross-functional**, meaning the members have all the skills necessary to create value each Sprint.
 They are also **self-managing**, deciding internally who does what, when, and how.

 The Scrum Team is small enough to remain nimble and large enough to complete significant work within a Sprint, typically 10 or fewer people.
 Smaller teams communicate more effectively and are more productive.
-If Scrum Teams grow too large, they should consider splitting into multiple cohesive Scrum Teams, each focused on the same product.
+If Scrum Teams grow too large, they should consider splitting into **multiple cohesive** Scrum Teams, each focused on the same product.
 These teams should **share** the same Product **Goal**, Product **Backlog**, and Product **Owner**.

-The Scrum Team handles (is responsible) for all product-related tasks, including stakeholder collaboration, verification, maintenance, operation, experimentation, research and development, and any other necessary activities.\
+The Scrum Team is responsible for all product-related tasks, including stakeholder collaboration, verification, maintenance, operation, experimentation, research and development, and any other necessary activities that might be required.
-They are structured and empowered by the organization to manage their own work.
+They are structured and **empowered by the organization** to manage their own work.
 Working in Sprints at a sustainable pace improves the Scrum Team’s focus and consistency

-The whole Scrum Team (the Developers, the Product Owner, and the Scrum Master) is responsible (accountable) for delivering a valuable and useful Increment at the end of each Sprint.
+The entire Scrum Team (the Developers, the Product Owner, and the Scrum Master are) is accountable (are responsible) for delivering a valuable and useful Increment at the end of each Sprint.

 ---